Ascension-Addons/AscendedSkillCards/README.md

-# Addon Name
+# Ascended Skill Cards

-This is the repository for <Addon Name>.
-Modified for Ascension.gg.
+This is the repository for Ascennded Skill Cards.
+A Skill Card quality of life improvement by @sigbear